 - Cherry Eye: This condition occurs when the gland located in the dog's third eyelid (known as the nictitating membrane) bulges out.
 It looks like a reddened mass at the inner corner of the eye.
 Cherry eye can be repaired surgically.

 - Cleft Palate: The palate is the roof of the mouth and separates the nasal and oral cavities.
 It is made up of two parts, hard and soft.
 A cleft palate has a slit that runs bilaterally or unilaterally and can range in size from a small hole to a large slit.
 A cleft palate can affect both the hard and soft palate separately and together and may cause a cleft lip.
 Puppies can be born with cleft palates, or a cleft palate can occur from an injury.
-Cleft palates are fairly common in dogs, but many puppies born with a cleft palate do not survive or are euthanized by the breeder.
+Cleft palates are fairly common in dogs, but many puppies born with a cleft palate do not survive or are euthanized.
 The only treatment for a cleft palate is surgery to close the hole, although not all dogs with a cleft palate require the surgery.
 It is important to get a diagnosis and treatment recommendation from your veterinarian.

 - Demodicosis: All dogs carry a little passenger called a demodex mite.
 The mother dog passes this mite to her pups in their first few days of life.
 The mite can't be passed to humans or other dogs; only the mother passes mites to her pups.
 Demodex mites live in hair follicles and usually don't cause any problems.
-If your Neo has a weakened or compromised immune system, however, he can develop demodectic mange.
+If your Neo has a weakened or compromised immune system, however, they can develop demodectic mange.
 Demodectic mange, also called demodicosis, can be localized or generalized.
 In the localized form, patches of red, scaly skin with hair loss appears on the head, neck and forelegs.
 It's thought of as a puppy disease, and often clears up on its own.
 Even so, you should take your dog to the vet because it can turn into the generalized form of demodectic mange.
 Generalized demodectic mange covers the entire body and affects older puppies and young adult dogs.
 The dog develops patchy skin, bald spots, and skin infections all over the body.
 The American Academy of Veterinary Dermatology recommends neutering or spaying all dogs that develop generalized demodectic mange because there is a genetic link.